LiberTEM/LiberTEM/README.rst

 :cite:`doi:10.1002/9783527808465.EMC2016.6284,Ophus_2019` and scanning electron beam diffraction data.

+MapReduce-like processing allows to specify an algorithm through two functions:
+One function that is mapped on portions of the input data, and another function that merges (reduces) a partial result from this mapping step into the complete result.
+A wide range of TEM and 4D STEM processing tasks can be expressed in this fashion, see `Applications`_.

-MapReduce-like processing decouples the implementation of an algorithm from details of data source, parallelism, and use of results.
-That allows to use the same implementation in a wide range of modalities, including scaling on clusters, embedding in other applications and `processing live data streams
+The UDF interface of LiberTEM offers a standardized, versatile API to decouple the mathematical core of an algorithm from details of data source, parallelism, and use of results.
+Mapping and merging can be performed in any order and with different subdivisions of the input data, including running parts of the calculation concurrently.
+That means the same implementation can be used in a wide range of modalities, including massive scaling on clusters.
+Since each merge step produces an intermediate result, this style of processing is suitable for displaying live results from a running calculation in a GUI application and for `processing live data streams <https://github.com/LiberTEM/LiberTEM-live>`_.
-<https://github.com/LiberTEM/LiberTEM-live>`_.
-At the same time, improvements in
-the back-end are immediately available to all algorithms.
+A closed-loop feedback between processing and instrument control can be realized as well.
+See `User-defined functions
+<https://libertem.github.io/LiberTEM/udf.html>`_ for more details on the
+LiberTEM UDF interface.

 The LiberTEM back-end offers `high throughput and scalability
 <https://libertem.github.io/LiberTEM/architecture.html>`_ on PCs, single server